dizzweb-GmbH/dizzbase_flutter_demo/README.md

 Install the dizzbase backend server (https://www.npmjs.com/package/dizzbase) and configure it for usage with your PostgreSql database as described in the backend server REAMDME.md

+Install the demo data into the demo database before (!!!) you start the backend for the first time by running the shell script sql/testResetDB.sh included in the dizzbase npm module.
+You can also get the script from github https://github.com/dizzweb-GmbH/dizzbase.
+The shell script uses some of the *.sql files in the sql folder, so start it ```/bin/sh testResetDB.sql``` in the sql directory.

+Check the pubspec.yaml file and edit (if necessary) how you load the dizzbase_client package.
+You can either load it via pub.dev or via a local path (in case you downloaded the dizzbase_client from https://github.com/dizzweb-GmbH/dizzbase_client_flutter).

 In the demo app's apps main() function, edit ```DizzbaseConnection.configureConnection("http://localhost:3000", "my-security-token");``` to point to your backend services URL and access token.

+Read the examples on how to use the API before looking at the demo client: https://github.com/dizzweb-GmbH/dizzbase_client_flutter/blob/main/example/example.md

 To understand how the dart/flutter dizzbase client works, look at dizzbase_demo_widget.dart first - there you can see how data is retrieved from the database and displayed using the real-time mode.